 Income or growth?
 Private real estate may help with both.

-To say 2022 has been a challenging year for advisors and their clients would be a massive understatement.
-The Federal Reserve’s aggressive rate-hike plan to curb inflation, persistently high inflation, and genuine concerns about a potential recession have created a level of investor anxiety not seen since the Great Recession.
+To say 2022 was a challenging year for advisors and their clients would be an understatement.
+The Federal Reserve’s aggressive rate-hike plan to curb persistently high inflation, and genuine concerns about a potential recession created a level of investor anxiety not likely seen since the Great Recession.

-With stocks down approximately 19% and bonds down 15% for the year through the end of October 2022, advisors have struggled to find a delicate balance between protecting client portfolios from further loss and allocating to investments that can still provide some measure of durable income and growth.
+With stocks down approximately 19% and bonds off over 12% for the year, advisors struggled to find a delicate balance between protecting client portfolios from further loss and allocating to investments that can still provide some measure of durable income and growth.
 Private real estate is one asset class capable of helping meet those objectives, and advisors are taking notice.

 The Appeal of Private Real Estate

-Although advisors may be unfamiliar with private real estate markets, many are attracted to the asset class because of the different features it can provide to a portfolio.
+Although advisors may be unfamiliar with private real estate markets, many are attracted to the asset class because of the different benefits it can provide in constructing client portfolios..

-First, as a non-publicly traded investment, private real estate has a low correlation to stocks and bonds and isn’t generally subject to the influences and movements of public markets, providing true diversification to a portfolio.
+First, as a non-publicly traded investment, private real estate has a low correlation to stocks and bonds and isn’t generally subject to the influences and movements of public markets, which helps provide true diversification to a portfolio.

 Second, private real estate has historically proven to be an effective inflation hedge because property owners can generally raise rents to keep pace with rising operating costs.

-Third, many advisors find private real estate appealing because they can select from a range of investment styles to meet different client objectives and complement various portfolios' risk/return profiles.
+Third, many advisors find private real estate appealing because they can select from a range of investment styles to meet different client objectives and risk tolerance profiles.

 Lastly, private real estate can provide investors with a durable source of income that has historically been higher than REITs, U.S. stocks and bonds.